LastMileNow/lastmilenow.github.io/about.md

 In short, through working on open source projects that help the causes, and fund raising to sponsor the open source projects we think will further the causes.

+Committees are set up in each area and each committee will have monthly and querterly meetins to discuss the open source projects to work on, or to sponsor.
+Fund raising events will also be discussed in each committee meeting.

 ## Our Team

 | --- | --- |